mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 └─ data/
    ├─ common.yaml
    ├─ nodes/
-   └─ os/
+   └─ os/                   <- New data directory
       └─ RedHat.yaml        <- OS specific values go here
 ```

 </div>

-Now we need to define the new data layer within the paths key in the `hiera.yaml` hierarchy
+Now we need to define the new data layer within the paths key in the `hiera.yaml` hierarchy.

 The syntax for specifying a data layer is `"subdirectoryname/%{facts.factname}.yaml"`